NikhilKalloli/Face-Recognition/README.md

 This is a Streamlit web application for face recognition using a pre-trained YOLO (You Only Look Once) model and the DeepFace library.
 The app allows users to upload an image, detects faces, and performs face recognition to identify known faces.

+## Quick Overview of Working
+- Detectation of faces in images using YOLO.
+- Crop and save the detected faces.
+- Recognize faces using DeepFace and categorize them based on a pre-trained model.
+- Do whatever you feel like from the features extracted.

 ## Features

 - **Face Detection**: The app uses the YOLO model to detect faces in uploaded images.